Best International Travel Insurance for US Citizens in 2026

 Antarctica Mandatory evacuation coverage required by cruise operators.

-Arctic Regions Remote area vacuation insurance required.
+Arctic Regions Remote area vacation insurance required.

 Remote Island Cruises Cruise companies require emergency evacuation coverage.